Last week I did not get our table post up. It’s because I was waiting on news. And we just got it.

 We knew a lot about the west coast but nothing about L.A.
 So we decided to go see for ourselves.

 We got to walk the colorful streets of Abbot Kinney in Venice Beach and eat some seriously delicious pizza.

 We stepped into cute little pubs and bars and sipped on drinks.

 We went to muscle beach and Jeremy did a muscle up because, of course:

 We went to Manhattan Beach with sushi in hand and had a picnic and then fell asleep on the cool sand.

 We also got into L.A. traffic every morning at 6:00am, 7:00am and 8:00am and drove to L.A.
 Air Force base.
 We drove there from Venice Beach, from Manhattan Beach, from El Segundo.

 We got back into the car and drove in L.A. traffic at 5:00pm, 6:00pm and 7:00pm.
 We drove from the base to potential places we would live.
 We even drove to downtown L.A. at 7:00pm on a Friday night.
-Beau handled the traffic like a pro – weaving in and out all the lanes.
+Jeremy handled the traffic like a pro – weaving in and out all the lanes.
 Reading the traffic like he was reading a book.

 We stopped and drank coffee at some of my favorite places.